 Our key personnel may be able to remain with the company after the completion of our business combination only if they are able to negotiate employment or consulting agreements in connection with the business combination.
 Such negotiations would take place simultaneously with the negotiation of the business combination and could provide for such individuals to receive compensation in the form of cash payments and/or our securities for services they would render to us after the completion of the business combination.
 The personal and financial interests of such individuals may influence their motivation in identifying and selecting a target business.
 However, we believe the ability of such individuals to remain with us after the completion of our business combination will not be the determining factor in our decision as to whether or not we will proceed with any potential business combination.
-There is no certainty, however, that any of our key personnel will remain in senior management or advisory positions with us.
+There is no certainty, however, that any of our key personnel will remain with us after the completion of our business combination.
+We cannot assure you that any of our key personnel will remain in senior management or advisory positions with us.
 The determination as to whether any of our key personnel will remain with us will be made at the time of our initial business combination.
-In addition, pursuant to an agreement to be entered into concurrently with the issuance and sale of the securities in this offering, our sponsor, upon consummation of an initial business combination, will be entitled to nominate one person for election to our board of directors.
+In addition, pursuant to an agreement to be entered into concurrently with the issuance and sale of the securities in this offering, our sponsor, upon consummation of an initial business combination, will be entitled to nominate three individuals for election to our board of directors.